Sales Calls: Set Yourself Up For Success

 As a business owner, I’m not willing to take a risk and spend money with someone who not only has a bad start to the conversation but doesn’t even acknowledge it and keeps trying to sell me.

-This week’s Savvy Sales Tip: You have so little time to make an impression, set yourself up for success by having a relevant and accurate reason for your call.
+This week’s Savvy Sales Tip: You have so little time to make an impression, set yourself up for success by having a relevant and accurate reason for your sales calls.
 Check your facts to ensure you have accurate information before contacting clients.

 Here are 3 steps to set yourself up for success when calling prospective clients: